arunaravind/kebab-case-js/README.md

 # kebab-case-js
-Regex to convert any string to kebab case
+Regex to convert any string - covered almost all symbols - to kebab case

 ```
 const yourString = "Frankly, my dear, I don't give a damn"